 - The LCD display is easy to read and has an automatic backlight to help with reading when the light is low

-- There is no where to put a book or plug in your MP3 player
+- There is no where to plug in your MP3 player or other media

 Keiser M3i Consumer Ratings